Economist

 Biography

-Prior to his current role, Scott’s consulting experienced included co-founding Incenta Economic Consulting and as a consultant at PwC Australia.
-Earlier work experience includes roles at the Australian Energy Market Commission and the Essential Services Commission of Victoria.
-This extensive background equips him with a unique blend of practical and theoretical insights.
+Prior to Frontier Economics, Scott co-founded Incenta Economic Consulting and was a consultant at PwC Australia.
+He’s also had roles at the Australian Energy Market Commission and the Essential Services Commission of Victoria.

 We work as one team across the world